Trail: Construction and Maintenance

 In just one example of an impending ecological crisis created by an invasive plant species, the Southern Arizona Buffelgrass Coordination Center warns that “the buffelgrass invasion is threatening to transform the mostly fireproof and diverse Sonoran Desert into a flammable and impoverished savanna”.
 As innumerable invasions by exotic species similarly imperil fragile ecosystems, animals and insects that rely on native plants suffer, fire danger increases as thickets of weeds develop, and native species of plant, insect, and animal are threatened with extinction.

-Most pressing environmental issues are still solved through the sheer effort of organized labor, and the threat of invasive species is no exception to that rule.
-ACE’s Conservation Corps crews are trained to operate chainsaws to remove tamarisk and Russian olive, staff are certified to lead crews in the application of herbicide in Arizona, New Mexico, California and Utah, and ACE crews are always willing to roll up their sleeves under even the most challenging conditions to dig, pull, or grub out invasives by hand.
+More pressing environmental issues are still solved through the sheer effort of organized labor, and the threat of invasive species is no exception.
+ACE’s Conservation Corps crews are trained to operate chainsaws to remove unwanted vegetation and are always willing to roll up their sleeves under even the most challenging conditions to dig up or pull out invasives by hand.
+In addition, they are certified to lead teams in the application of herbicide throughout the United States.

 To give native communities a headstart on recovering, ACE crews collect seed, support the propagation of species by working in nurseries, replant denuded lands, fence restored plots, water natives, and monitor survival rates or for the return of the invasives.
 Regardless of the project, invasive species removal calls upon ACE members to demonstrate tenacity, perseverance, and a capacity for positive thought embracing the notion that every inch of land reclaimed for natives is a victory in practice as well as in spirit.